3210snoop3210/docker-compose/README.md

 4) I was create public repo in my github account with all files: https://github.com/3210snoop3210/docker-compose.git

-5) Run ansible playbook from Virtualbox Linus Virtual machine ansible to setup all steps
+6) Run ansible playbook from Virtualbox Linus Virtual machine ansible to setup all steps
-6) Please, check all in remove host to remove from my side from AWS
+7) Please, check all in remove host to remove from my side from AWS
+Warning: before run on Ubuntu hosts please ensure that your ansible /etc/ansible/ansible.cfg file containts those strings because of git clone issue: allow_world_readable_tmpfiles = True pipelining = True